 Exhibitions about their stories have been shown each year in the church since November 2014:

-St Michael’s Sutton Court in Elmwood Rood has been doing something similar, through its Lottery-funded Heroes of Chiswick scheme.
+St Michael’s Church Sutton Court in Elmwood Rood researched the 33 men named on its own war memorial, through its Lottery-funded Heroes of Chiswick scheme.